OCamlPro/liquidity/docs/sphinx/src/tutorial/tutorial.rst

 Unlike Michelson, functions in Liquidity can also be closures.
 They can take multiple arguments and are curryfied.
 Because closures are lambda-lifted, it is however recommended to use a single tuple argument when possible.
-Arguments must be annotated with their (monomorphic) type, while the return type is inferred.
+Arguments and return types are inferred, which enables to write polymorphic functions.
+Type annotations may optionally be used to constrain their type.

 Function applications are often done using the ``Lambda.pipe`` function or the ``|>`` operator::

-  let succ = fun (x : int) -> x + 1 in
+  let succ = fun x -> x + 1 in
   let one = 0 |> succ in
   ...

 but they can also be done directly::

   ...
-  let succ (x : int) = x + 1 in
+  let succ x = x + 1 in
   let one = succ 0 in
   ...